coldshrine/study-notes/books/designing-data-intensive-applications.md

 - **Read repair**: When a client detects any stale responses, it writes the newer value back to that replica.
 - **Anti-entropy process**: A background process constantly looks for differences in data between replicas and copies any missing data from one replica to the other.
 It does not copy writes in any particular order.

+# Quorums for Reading and Writing

+If there are `n` replicas, every write must be confirmed by `w` nodes to be considered successful, and we must query at least `r` nodes for each read.
+As long as `w + r > n`, we expect to get an up-to-date value when reading. `r` and `w` values are called quorum reads and writes and are the minimum number of votes required for the read or write to be valid.

+A common choice is to make `n` an odd number (typically 3 or 5) and to set `w = r = (n + 1)/2` (rounded up).

+### Limitations:
+- **Sloppy quorum**: The `w` writes may end up on different nodes than the `r` reads, so there is no longer a guaranteed overlap.
+- If two writes occur concurrently and it is not clear which one happened first, the only safe solution is to merge them.
+Writes can be lost due to clock skew.
+- If a write happens concurrently with a read, the write may be reflected on only some of the replicas.
+- If a write succeeded on some replicas but failed on others, it is not rolled back on the replicas where it succeeded.
+Reads may or may not return the value from that write.
+- If a node carrying a new value fails, and its data is restored from a replica carrying an old value, the number of replicas storing the new value may break the quorum condition.